bPapan/Asteroid-Game-C_sharp/README.md

 An unity game of moving asteroids.
 Done using C# language.
 It is done as a part of the optional assignment of the Coursera specialization on Game Development using Unity and C#.

 In this game the gamer will control a spacecraft.
 There will be some randomly moving asteroids.
 To save the spacecraft, the gamer can move the spacecraft and direct it to any direction.
 Then he/she can fire to an asteroid.
 If an asteroid is hit, it will split into smaller asteroids.

+If the spacecraft moves out of the screen, then it wraps in from the opposite side.
+If the spacecraft collides with an asteroid it makes a special sound and gets destroyed.
+When a bullet is fired, a special sound is originated and when it hits a steroid, a separate sound effect can be observed.

+## Controls

+Right and left arrow - Setting direction of spacecraft and bullet Space - Acceleration of the spacecraft
+Left ctrl - Firing a bullet

 ![Screenshot (221)](https://user-images.githubusercontent.com/37974385/112361621-caaecd00-8cfd-11eb-8118-de19878bf185.png)
 ![Screenshot (227)](https://user-images.githubusercontent.com/37974385/112362263-7526f000-8cfe-11eb-80a6-41494a7687ee.png)